VITALIoTOrg/vital-ppi-citybikes/README.md

 java -jar <package>.jar # Java 8 should be used
 ```

-You may also want to take a look at the Vital Deployer project, featuring a
+You may also want to take a look at the VITAL Deployer project, featuring a
-script to automatically build and deploy this application plus other components
+script to automatically build and deploy this application and other components
-of the Vital system.
+of the VITAL system.